DGP-LVM: Derivative Gaussian process latent variable models: Methods

-where $p(y \mid x, \theta)$ and $p(y' \mid x, \theta)$ denote the respective GP-based likelihoods, $p(x)$ denotes the prior for the latent $x$ implied by the measurement model \eqref{eqn-latent prior}, and $p(\theta)$ denotes priors for the covariance function hyperparameters.
+where $p(y_d \mid x, \theta_d)$ and $p(y'_d \mid x, \theta_d)$ denote the respective GP-based likelihoods for a single output dimension. $p(x)$ denotes the prior for the latent $x$ implied by the measurement model Eq.\eqref{eqn-latent prior}.
 More details on the choice of prior distributions are discussed in Section \ref{sec-model-setup}.
 Using Bayes' rule, we obtain the joint posterior over $x$ and $\theta$ as

-Posterior samples of $x$ and $\theta$ are obtained through MCMC sampling via extensions of Hamiltonian Monte Carlo \citep{Neal2011HMC, HoffmanM2014NUTS}.
+Posterior samples of $x$ and $\theta$ (i.e. all the covariance function hyperparameters) are obtained through MCMC sampling via adaptive Hamiltonian Monte Carlo \citep{Neal2011HMC, HoffmanM2014NUTS}.
 We implemented all models in Stan using the RStan interface \citep{Stan_guide_2024}.